chis-adobe/securbank-react/README.md

-# SecurBank Dashboard Demo
+# RBC Dashboard Demo

 Create React App example for use with AEM Headless.
-Calls AEM Persisted Query for Article content at the bottom of the page, and will allow authoring of content within the Univerasl Editor.
+Calls AEM Persisted Query for Article content at the bottom of the page, and will allow authoring of content within the Universal Editor.

 ## Deploy Your Own